SPECIAL REPORT-Johnson listened to his scientists about coronavirus - but they were slow to sound the alarm

 "We had in our minds that COVID-19 was a nasty flu and needed to be treated as such," he said.
 "The implication was it was a disease that could not be stopped and that it was ultimately not that deadly."

-While the UK was prepared to fight the flu, Asian states like China, Hong Kong, Singapore and South Korea had built their pandemic plans with lessons learned from fighting the more lethal SARS outbreak that began in 2002, he said.
+While the UK was prepared to fight the flu, places in Asia like China, Hong Kong, Singapore and South Korea had built their pandemic plans with lessons learned from fighting the more lethal SARS outbreak that began in 2002, he said.
 SARS had a fatality rate of up to 14%.
 As a result, these countries, he said, were more ready to resort to widespread testing, lockdowns and other draconian measures to keep their citizens from spreading the virus.

 Scientists involved in the UK response disagree that following the government's flu plan clouded their thinking or influenced the outbreak's course.
 The plan had a "reasonable worst case" scenario as devastating as the worst predictions for COVID-19, they note.